A Step-by-Step Process of Packaging Design From Whole Concept to Final Print

 This is the third step.
 It involves applying the visual designs once the text has been finalized.
 In this stage, you will incorporate your product designs into each product’s variants according to the product’s characteristics.

-This process is carried out by production artists, who apply the specialization information to print-ready files.
+Production artists carry out this process and apply the specialization information to print-ready files.
 The files are transformed into printing to bring the design into tangible form.

 The Prepress